josepmc/protractor/README.md

 To better understand how Protractor works with the Selenium WebDriver and Selenium Server see the reference materials.

+This fork aims to bring protractor support for iOS and Android Native Applications that use Embedded Webviews using Angular.

 Getting Help
 ------------